Updates: Security Data

 Military Installation Location: Sites of 15 coastal military installations in the Mid-Atlantic and Northeast.

 Military Operating Area Boundaries: Area in which national defense training exercises and system qualification tests are routinely conducted.

 Military Regulated Airspace: Federally authorized airpsaces reserved for Naval flight operations.

-Military Ship Shock Boxes: Areas where explosives are detonated close to surface ships to simulate near-miss situations.
+Military Ship Shock Boxes: Areas where explosives are occasionally detonated close to surface ships to simulate near-miss situations.

 Military Use Special Airspace: Areas designated for flight operations that can require limitations be imposed on civilian and other aircraft.

 Military Submarine Transit Lanes: Areas where submarines may navigate underwater, including transit corridors designated for submarine travel.

 Military Surface Grid Areas: This grid-like pattern delineates a series of smaller geographic areas within the Operating Areas for administrative and ocean planning purposes.